Hy-Vee: Information and statistics

-Hy-Vee is known to move departments into separate buildings for legal requirements, or optimal customer service.
+Hy-Vee is known to move departments into separate buildings for legal requirements or optimal customer service.
 This is commonly seen in the construction of a separate building for Hy-Vee Gas, usually near the main store.
 It is also common for Hy-Vee to have attached liquor stores, as in Minnesota, where grocery stores are not allowed to sell alcoholic beverages over 3.2% alcohol by weight.
 In some cases, there is a completely separate building for the liquor department, such as the Prairie Village, Kansas store, where the liquor store is across the street (State Line Road) in Kansas City, Missouri and thus operates under Missouri's more liberal alcohol laws.

 Hy-Vee ranked second on the National Center for Employee Ownership's list of Largest Employee Owned Companies in 2011.
 Hy-Vee ranked 27th on Forbes magazine's annual list of the largest privately owned companies in the United States in 2017.
 Hy-Vee ranked 27th on "Top 75 North American Food Retailers" by Supermarket News in 2016.
 Hy-Vee ranked 4th on America's Favorite Grocery Retailers by Market Force Information in 2016.

 Hy-Vee won numerous awards in 2017, including recognition by Forbes as one of America's Best Employers.
-Forbes also named Hy-Vee as one of the top 50 private companies in the United States.
-Hy-Vee ranked as the sixth favorite Grocery Retailer in America by Market Force in 2017.
+Forbes named Hy-Vee as one of the top 50 private companies in the United States.
+Hy-Vee was ranked as the sixth favorite Grocery Retailer in America by Market Force in 2017.
 Progressive Grocer selected Hy-Vee as its Retailer of the Year in 2017, while Mass Market Retailers appointed Hy-Vee as the 2017 Retail Innovator of the Year.

 In 2021, Hy-Vee was ranked by Forbes magazine as the 24th largest privately owned company in the United States.

-As of 2021, Hy-Vee Inc. has more than 91,000 employees and 285 retail stores.
-It has annual sales of more than $12 billion.
+As of 2021, Hy-Vee Inc. had more than 91,000 employees and 285 retail stores.
+It had annual sales of more than $12 billion.